ThinkEQ/assembly-solutions-ltd/src/pages/about/index.md

 We are an award winning family business and pride ourselves on delivering a personable quality service.
 With instilled family values, we're passionate about building strong relationships that are reliable, loyal and trustworthy.

-With 25 Years of excellence in manufacturing, we are recognised as the UK leader for electrical wiring assemblies, and our quality is a reflection of our world-class customers, including; Ford, Rolls-Royce, Siemens and Vodafone.\
+With 25 Years of excellence in manufacturing, we are recognised as the UK leader for wiring assemblies, and our quality is a reflection of our world-class customers, including; Ford, Rolls-Royce, Siemens and Vodafone.\
 \
 **Assembly Solutions Ltd**